 The habitats on the site within the Study Area (extending 500m from the Project Boundary) includes three types defined as Natural Habitats by IFC PS6 (i.e., 24.17ha of mangrove patches along the coastline, 21.33 ha of coastal mudflats and 350.14 ha of marine area), with the remainder of the site being comprised entirely of modified habitats such as aquaculture mangrove ponds, water channels, wooded hillsides, village plantations, rice fields and salt fields.
 Natural Habitat areas have been significantly reduced, by optimizing the tank farm and soil storage designs.
 The marine environment of Ganh Rai Bay (as well as the nearby mouth of Ong Ben River) is noted to be relatively shallow and consists of tidal flats on its edges.
 The marine area near the site also contains a range of man-made features such as fish nets and oyster farms.
-Species noted as either being of conservation interest and/or listed on the IUCN Red List or CITES (recognized lists of species that require protection due to their scarcity) include three plant species, three bird species and seven pisces fish species.
+Species noted as either being of conservation interest and/or listed on the IUCN Red List or CITES (recognized lists of species and seven pisces fish species.

 Baseline monitoring of physical environmental parameters showed the presence of TSP, PM2.5 and PM10 (air pollution) levels exceeding local regulatory standards at off-site sensitive receptors, and generally elevated levels of NO2 and SO2 (although within regulatory standards).
 Background noise levels already exceeding both IFC and Vietnamese requirements were assessed as occurring at a range of receptors.
 Water baseline surveys within adjoining coastal water bodies generally showed COD levels above regulatory limits.
 A full description of the environmental baseline setting is provided within Chapter 6.